-A love song written by Paul McCartney, I Will was one of the songs worked on by The Beatles and their associates while in Rishikesh, India.
+A love song written by Paul McCartney, ‘I Will’ was one of the songs worked on by The Beatles and their associates while in Rishikesh, India.

-I was doing a song, I Will, that I had as a melody for quite a long time but I didn’t have any lyrics to it.
+I was doing a song, ‘I Will’, that I had as a melody for quite a long time but I didn’t have any lyrics to it.
 I remember sitting around with Donovan, and maybe a couple of other people.
 We were just sitting around one evening after our day of meditation and I played him this one and he liked it and we were trying to write some words.
 We kicked around a few lyrics, something about the moon, but they weren’t very satisfactory and I thought the melody was better than the words so I didn’t use them.
 I kept searching for better words and I wrote my own set in the end; very simple words, straight love-song words really.
 I think they’re quite effective.
 It’s still one of my favourite melodies that I’ve written.
 You just occasionally get lucky with a melody and it becomes rather complete and I think this is one of them; quite a complete tune.

 Many Years From Now, Barry Miles

-In the studioIf the writing of I Will took some time, recording it was possibly even tortuous.
+If the writing of ‘I Will’ took some time, recording it was possibly harder still.
 Although completed in just two days, it took The Beatles 67 takes to get right.

 These included take 19, which was an improvised song based around the line “Can you take me back where I came from?”
-Lasting 2'21", the take was eventually trimmed to just 28 seconds and used on the White Album between Cry Baby Cry’ and ‘Revolution 9’.
+Lasting 2’23”, the take was eventually trimmed to just 28 seconds and used on the White Album between ‘Cry Baby Cry’ and ‘Revolution 9’.
 The full version was released in November 2018 as Can You Take Me Back?
 (Take 1).

-Take 65 of I Will was the best version, and the next day McCartney overdubbed onto this backing vocals, bass and another acoustic guitar track.
+Take 65 of ‘I Will’ was the best version and, the next day, onto this McCartney overdubbed backing vocals, bass and another acoustic guitar track.
 He also sang a bass part.